Chris Doherty: 1980s

-Doherty joined punk band, Jerry's Kids in 1982, and later moved on to Stranglehold and the ska band the Cheapskates.
+Doherty joined punk band Jerry's Kids in 1982, and later moved on to Stranglehold and the ska band the Cheapskates.

 1990s

 Doherty formed and fronted Klover, a punk band which released one album, Feel Lucky Punk?, on Mercury Records in 1995.
 After Klover broke up, he formed another band, Hamerd, before reforming the current version of Gang Green in 1997.

+2010s

 On October 31, 2018, Doherty suffered a major stroke that affected both his heart and brain and left him paralyzed on his left side.
-Since then, he has remained in physical therapy and rehabilitation.
+Since then, he has remained in physical therapy and rehabilitation, playing limited shows for the next 5 years.

+2020s

+In 2023, Doherty would start doing shows again, embarking on a world tour from July 21–30 on the east coast, then August in Europe.
+There is speculation of this being a last tour ever for Gang Green.